jgnewman/shotgun/README.md

 Shotgun passes JSLint (with nomen set to true), can be installed anywhere, and is also cross-browser compatible.
 By default, it attaches a namespace called `SHOTGUN` to the global object.
-You can also use `SG` as a shorcut for this.
+You can also use `SG` as a shortcut for this.

 ### New since version 3.0